 As a result of the Foundation’s committed to funding promising cutaneous lymphoma research, we established a new research awards program, CLARIONS - Curing Cutaneous Lymphoma by Advancing Research, Innovation and Offering New Solutions.
 This program will support investigators interested in conducting innovative cutaneous lymphoma research designed to improve treatments, clinical care and quality of life for patients affected by cutaneous lymphoma.
 Learn more about the CLARIONS program.

 Through the Foundation’s Young Investigator Awards, we facilitate and fund the work of researchers whose projects are dedicated to understanding more about the cause of cutaneous lymphoma.
-Through epidemiology and quality of life studies that we have funded, we are helping researchers and the larger cutaneous lymphoma community learn more about these very important areas of research.
 And, through our work with legislators and policy makers, we are advocating for increased federal funding for research that can benefit cutaneous lymphoma patients.

 This is an automatic translation service and therefore the